 Let Edugate help you!

-Edugate has partnered with universities and institutions nationwide to provide students with optimum service through university and counselor communication.
+Edugate has partnered with universities and TAFE institutions nationwide to provide students with optimum service through university and counselor communication.
 These partnerships also include scholarships and grants exclusively for Edugate’s students.
 You can check TAFE Queensland English Language Program.
 Moreover, we help students to apply for Student Visa in Australia.

 The bottom line, Technical and Further Education (TAFE) institutes offer a more practical alternative to tertiary education.
 If you’re looking for a shortcut to the workforce or maybe a pathway to higher education, a TAFE course could be the right option for you!